 04 of 07

 Just because you aren't spending three or four hours roasting a whole turkey doesn't mean you have to give up the homemade gravy.
-Here is everything you need to know to make a delicious gravy from scratch.Continue to 5 of 7 below.
+Try a recipe that doesn't heavily rely on pan drippings since you won't end up with lots of drippings when roasting a single turkey breast.
+Halve or third this turkey gravy recipe so you don't end up with too much leftover.Continue to 5 of 7 below.

 05 of 07

 A whole green bean casserole might be overboard when feeding two, but easy sautéed green beans with bacon fit the bill perfectly.
 You can cook up as much or as few green beans as you like, and they only take a few minutes to make.
 Swap the bacon for sliced, fried shallots for a vegetarian option.